- Low introductory APR

 Union Bank Platinum Visa Credit Card Overview

-The Union Bank Platinum Visa credit card offers a low 0% introductory APR on both purchases and balance transfers for the first 15 months.
-Then, a variable APR, which features one of the lowest starting APRs available today, of 10.74% to 22.24% applies.
+Union Bank Platinum Visa credit card offers current cardholders a low 0% introductory APR on both purchases and balance transfers for the first 15 months, followed by a variable APR.

 For cardholders who take advantage of balance transfers, transfers must be completed within 60 days of opening the account to receive the $0 introductory balance fee.
 If balance transfers are conducted after the first 60 days, a 3% fee for each transfer will apply or a minimum of $10.